tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 ## Are the talks recorded?
 Yes.
 We all join in the [live-stream]((https://www.youtube.com/devrelevents)) about 15 minutes before the start, hang out with people in the chat, tune in the equipment, test slides, say hi.
-It is only the talks and post-talk discussions that end up on [youtube.com/devrelevents](https://www.youtube.com/devrelevents)
+It is only the talks and discussions panels that end up on [youtube.com/devrelevents](https://www.youtube.com/devrelevents)

 ## How to contact us?
 * devrel.events@gmail.com